Your Content and AI Training

 Illustration of robot reading text on large page within a library

-It’s very late coming but we’re slowly getting the means to indicate that our site content should not be used in training-sets for LLMs in generative AI.
+It’s very late in coming, but we’re slowly getting the means to indicate that our site content should not be used in training sets for generative AI models.

-It is still unclear if these web crawlers were used to train current LLMs or whether this will apply only to future LLMs.
-It should be noted that there are a large number of AI companies but only one is providing an opt-out so far.
+It’s still unclear whether existing web crawlers were used to train current LLMs or if these restrictions will only apply to future models.
+It’s also worth noting that while there are many AI companies, only one has provided a clear opt-out so far.

-In most cases, preventing an AI company from pulling down your sites content means having the knowledge and ability to update the robots.txt file.
+In most cases, stopping an AI company from crawling your site requires the knowledge and ability to update your robots.txt file.

 You can learn more about that here: